 Adding mobility to your daily routine is as good for you as clean eating and regular sleep.
 Mobility is not just for “higher level” or professional athletes.
 If you are taking your fitness seriously, basic body maintenance is a fundamental building block for long term success.
 Performance and recovery will not only benefit, but so will long-term quality of life.

 What the heck is “mobility?”
 Mobility is a movement-based, full-body approach to address restrictions that limit movement and performance.
 Basically, it’s training your body to move right.
 It includes stretching — making short, tight muscles longer —but maybe more importantly, mobility addresses soft tissue pain, motor control issues, and lack of range of motion.
 In other words, if you don’t think you are moving as well as you’d like, mobility is likely the key.

 - Many of you are already familiar with a foam roller and are friends with the lacrosse ball.
 Working these tools over tight muscles and tissues is one way to do it, as is stretching after a workout.

 - A yoga class is a workout and mobilization rolled into one.

 - Use mobility bands to help improve joint range.

 - Many of you will spend at least ten minutes each day watching TV, so use that time to multi-task.
 Those ten minutes are going to pass by anyway.

-- A great resource is Kelly Starett’s MobilityWOD.
+- A great resource is Kelly Starett’s Ready State (formerly MobilityWOD).
 His site is a comprehensive how-to guide on mobilization techniques.